target/data-validator/README.md

 | `maxValue`  | NumericType | The upper bound of the sum.
 Type depends on the type of the `column`.  |
 | `inclusive` | Boolean     | Include `minValue` and `maxValue` as part of the range.                |

+*Note:** If bounds are non-inclusive, and the actual sum is eequal to one of the bounds, the relative error percentage will be undefined.

 ## Example Config

 ```yaml